mathiasbaldissera/voting/Readme.md

 * Docker (with docker-compose)

 ### Linux
-Run the script `buildImage.sh` then the command `docker-composeup`.
+Run the script `buildImage.sh` then the command `docker-compose up`.
 The docker-compose file contains a MySQL database to run with the application, and the application itself.

 ### Windows